ktorio/ktor-documentation/topics/client.md

 For a full list of dependencies required for a specific engine, see [](http-client_engines.md#dependencies).

-### Feature dependency {id="feature-dependency"}
+### Plugin dependency {id="feature-dependency"}
-If you want to use additional client features, you need to add a corresponding dependency.
-You can learn which dependencies you need from a topic for a required feature.
+If you want to use additional client plugins, you need to add a corresponding dependency.
+You can learn which dependencies you need from a topic for a required plugin.